yipcma/theleadbook/README.md

 ## Acknowledgments

-theleadbook was inspired by thefacebook
+theleadbook was inspired by thefacebook and the conversations happened at the Foo Bar, 1 Rathbone Square on the last day of the DevC Lead Summit 2018 London

 ## License